What do doves eat and what to feed them, BEST DOVE FOOD

-Cereals are one of the best food and must be the main component in pigeon and dove diet and are important for growth when raising young.
-Cereals contain and are full of 70% carbohydrates, 8-12% protein, 3-8% fat and 2-4% mineral and are great food for doves.
+Cereals are one of the best food and must be the main component in pigeon and dove diet.
+They are important for growth when raising young.
+Cereals contain and are full of 70% carbohydrates, 8-12% protein, 3-8% fat and 2-4% mineral - great food for doves.
 Cereals are full of vitamins E and B but somewhat poor in vitamin A (corn is an exception, as it contains vitamin A in its component).

-Wheat is highly appreciated by pigeons and doves, but must be given in smaller quantities then other food, because it is rich and full of carbohydrates doves can become “fat” and have problems.
+Wheat is highly appreciated by pigeons and doves, but must be given in a smaller quantities compared to other food.
+As it is rich and full of carbohydrates, doves can become “fat” and have problems.
 Keep the wheat in the dove diet at lower amounts.

-Corn is also very appreciated food in dove diet and can be given every day.
-Cracked Corn has a very high energy value that makes it good when birds are having young, it is rich in proteins and carbohydrates and this will help the doves digestibility.
-The corn has a high caloric value so don’t over feed the doves with corn to reduce the chance of “fat birds”.
+Corn is also much appreciated food in doves’ diet and can be given every day.
+Cracked Corn has a very high energy value that makes it good when birds are having young.
+It is rich in proteins and carbohydrates and this will help the doves’ digestibility.
+The corn has a high caloric value so don’t overfeed the doves with corn.
+This reduces the chance of “fat birds”.